ArjunNair/egui_sdl2_gl/README.md

 I'm not an expert in Egui, Open GL or Rust for that matter.
 Please do submit an issue ticket (or better, send a PR!) if you spot something something that's out of whack in so far as the backend implementation goes.
 Issues regarding SDL2, Egui or OpenGL should be directed towards their respective repository owners!

-Note: There is limited support for the output from Egui itself.
-For example: cut, copy/paste of text and cursor is supported but zoom on plot area (ctrl + mouse wheel) still incorrect.
+Note: most of essential features are supported now.